Pressure at infinity and strong positive recurrence in negative curvature: Entropies for geodesic flows, by Felipe Riquelme

-For all definitions of entropy, the entropy of the geodesic flow $(g^t)$ with respect to an invariant probability measure $\mu$ on $T^1M$ is defined as the entropy of its time $1$-map $g \coloneqq g^1$ with respect to $\mu$.
-If $\mu$ is ergodic w.r.t.\ the flow, it is not necessarily ergodic w.r.t.\ this time one map $g^1$.
+For all definitions of entropy, the entropy of the geodesic flow $(g^t)$ with respect to an invariant probability measure $\mu$ on $T^1M$ is defined as the entropy of its time-one-map $ g^1$ with respect to $\mu$.
+If $\mu$ is ergodic with respect to the flow, it is not necessarily ergodic with respect to this time-one-map $g^1$.
 However, in this case, a.e.~time $\tau\in\mathbb{R}$ is ergodic, so that the relation $h(g^\tau)=\abs{\tau} h(g^1)$ allows us to assume, without loss of generality, that $\mu$ is ergodic w.r.t.~$g^1$.